sherman5/wiimake/README.rst

     foo 801a633c 60000000
     bar 801b15cc 38800000

 When your code is injected into the available memory regions, it is completely separated from the running game code.
 There needs to be a point where the game code branches into your code in order for your mod to do anything.
 This variable specifies the functions in your C files which will serve as entry points to your code.
 The first value is the name of the function you want as an entry point.
 The second value is the address where a branch to this function will be inserted.
 This address depends on what the purpose of your function is.
 If it is a function that should be called every frame, then you need to find an address in the main game loop.
 If it is a function that should be called whenever a certain event happens, then you need to find an address in the code that handles that event.
 The third value is the instruction that is originally at that address in memory.
-Since this code is part of the actively running game, we can't just overwrite this address and forget about whatever instruction was there.
+Since this code is part of the actively running game, it can't be overwritten without any consideration for what the original instruction was doing.
 To see the value of an instruction at any memory address, use

 ::